GameTimeline

 • Trilogy block → Prime → Hunters (optional) → Echoes → Corruption

-• Prime 4 → separate row—full lore places it after Super Metroid / Other M
+• Prime 4 → separate entry—full lore places it after Super Metroid / Other M

 • Remastered replaces GameCube Prime for play—not a new story chapter